mikenguyen13/data_analysis/README.md

 # Data Analysis
-* This is a stream
+* This is a guide on how an analysis typically flows.

-# Reference to the original author of bookdown
-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this example.